Community Foundations of NZ is the national body supporting and uniting all of the regional Community Foundations across Aotearoa New Zealand.

 The Wellington Regional Community Foundation (today Nikau Foundation) is established to build an endowment fund for the region.

-Momentum Waikato Community Foundation is launched.
-Community Foundations of NZ is established, run initially by a volunteer board, to support regional foundations.
+Community Foundations of NZ is registered with Charities Services, initially run by volunteer Board.
 Community Foundations are established in Gisborne and Taranaki.

-Bill Holland, Sir Stephen Tindall and Neil Craig are appointed as founding Ambassadors.
-The Right Honourable Dame Cindy Kiro, GNZM, QSO, Governor-General of New Zealand, is appointed as our first Patron.
+Miriama Kamo is appointed as an Ambassador.
+The Right Honourable Dame Cindy Kiro, Governor-General of New Zealand, is appointed as our first Patron.
+Fonterra joins our strategic partnership family.

 “Giving through a Community Foundation is a kaitiaki role for society – we can all play a part in being guardians for New Zealand’s future."